16.01 Residence, office, and duties of Attorney General.

 14. Any criminal violation of the Florida Securities and Investor Protection Act; or

-15. Any violation of the provisions of chapter 787, as well as any and all offenses related to a violation of the provisions of chapter 787;
+15. Any violation of chapter 787, as well as any and all offenses related to a violation of chapter 787;

 or any attempt, solicitation, or conspiracy to commit any of the crimes specifically enumerated above.
 The office shall have such power only when any such offense is occurring, or has occurred, in two or more judicial circuits as part of a related transaction, or when any such offense is connected with an organized criminal conspiracy affecting two or more judicial circuits.
 Informations or indictments charging such offenses shall contain general allegations stating the judicial circuits and counties in which crimes are alleged to have occurred or the judicial circuits and counties in which crimes affecting such circuits or counties are alleged to have been connected with an organized criminal conspiracy.

-(b) Investigate and prosecute any crime enumerated in subparagraphs (a)1.-14. facilitated by or connected to the use of the Internet.
+(b) Investigate and prosecute any crime enumerated in paragraph (a) facilitated by or connected to the use of the Internet.
 Any such crime is a crime occurring in every judicial circuit within the state.

 (c) Upon request, cooperate with and assist state attorneys and state and local law enforcement officials in their efforts against organized crimes.